EliahKagan/findrepo2-experiment/README.md

 ## Preliminary results

-Based on the matches shown in [`notebooks/main.ipynb`](notebooks/main.ipynb), this *seems* to work:
+Based on the matches shown in [`notebooks/main.ipynb`](notebooks/main.ipynb), this *seems* to…

-- Not as well as `findrepo` in the common case when the user’s guess has some parts of the name correct.
+- …not work as well as `findrepo` in the common case when the user’s guess has some parts of the name correct.
 I call this the common case because I usually mostly remember what I called repositories.
-- Better than `findrepo` when the user’s guess is semantically related to the actual name but shared none, or *very* little, of it.
+- …work better than `findrepo` when the user’s guess is semantically related to the actual name but shared none, or *very* little, of it.
 This is as expected, since the algorithm `findrepo` uses doesn’t know anything about meaning, except insofar as that meaning correlates with shared substrings.

 So the tests here should not be directly translated into an improved version of `findrepo`, *at this time*.